lachlanc61/Patch_camelyon/README.md

 # Overview

 CNN classifier detecting metastatic tissue in histology sections.
+#
 # Usage

 Run via core.py

-Parameters are controlled config.yaml in the package root direcoty
+Parameters are controlled by config.yaml in the package root direcoty
+#
 # Data

-The dataset is CAMELYON16, available via tfds in tensorflow
+The data is from the CAMELYON16 dataset, available via tfds in tensorflow

 via [tdfs](https://www.tensorflow.org/datasets/catalog/patch_camelyon):

 The PatchCamelyon benchmark is a new and challenging image classification dataset.
 It consists of 327.680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections.
 Each image is annoted with a binary label indicating presence of metastatic tissue in the centre 32x32 pixels of that image.
+#
 # Method

 - helper fuctions are used to initialise the package environment